Town of Silverthorne, CO

 - Fun: be open to new ideas.

-Laura has a Master of Business Administration from the University of Michigan and joined the Town of Silverthorne in May of 2016.
+Laura has a Master of Business Administration from the University of Michigan and joined the Town of Silverthorne in 2016.
 She has resided in Summit County since 1999 and has over 20 years of experience in management level accounting positions including serving as the Accounting Manager for the Town of Breckenridge and the Revenue Accounting Manager for Vail Resorts.
 She enjoys trail running with her dogs, stand up paddle boarding, golf, reading and skiing.

 Steven Herrman, Parks, Recreation, Open Space and Trails Director